Osip Tsebriy: Biography

+World War II

 Following the outbreak of World War II, Nazi Germany invaded and occupied Ukraine.
 In 1942, Tsebriy clandestinely returned to his home country and established a green army to fight against both the Wehrmacht and Soviet Army in the Kyiv Oblast.
 During this period, Tsebriy attempted to revive Ukrainian anarchism as an independent force, fighting for "bread and freedom" for the peasantry.
 But in the winter of 1943, his detachment was defeated by the Nazi anti-partisan operations.
 Tsebriy went into hiding, with local peasants providing him shelter for some months.
 Tsebriy was eventually captured by the Nazi occupation authorities, but he was not recognised and consequently imprisoned in a concentration camp.
 In the final months of the war, Tsebriy was released by the Allies who liberated his concentration camp.

-After the war, Tsebriy emigrated to the United States, where he contributed articles to Delo Truda and wrote his memoirs.
+After the war, Tsebriy emigrated to the United States, where he contributed articles to Delo truda and wrote his memoirs.
 He died some time after 1958.